-The mandatory fee of \$19 during the Fall and Spring semesters (\$16 during Winter and Summer sessions) provides a variety of health services to students.
-See the "Health Services Center" listing in the Special Programs & Support Services section of this catalog for details.
+The mandatory fee of \$21 during the fall and spring semesters (\$18 during winter and summer sessions) provides a variety of health services to students.
+See the "Health Services Center" listing in the Special Programs and Support Services section of this catalog for details.
 Students who are exempt from paying the Health Services fee are:

-- Students enrolled exclusively in noncredit or notfor-credit courses, or enrolled exclusively in online courses, and - Students who declare through a personally-signed statement that they depend exclusively on prayer for healing in accordance with the teachings of a bona fide religious sect (documentation of such an affiliation is required).
+- Students enrolled exclusively in noncredit or notfor-credit courses, or enrolled exclusively in online courses; - Students who qualify for the SMC Promise Grant; and - Students who declare through a personally-signed statement that they depend exclusively on prayer for healing in accordance with the teachings of a bona fide religious sect (documentation of such an affiliation is required).